muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "Think you can get the changes in before the 23rd?"

-"Hmm? that like a week away... why the hurry?"
+"Hmm? that's like a week away... why the hurry?"

 "Well, on the 23rd, it's the 240th anniversary of the founding of this team.
 Even though we lost a few members along the way, this is still a momentous occasion.
 That's why I was hoping we can get it finished and published on that day."

 "Oh snap... you're right... our last anniversary celebration was...
-10 years ago right"
+10 years ago... right?"

 "12 actually. we decided to go with 12-year cycles cause somebody kept insisting 'base 12 is the way to go'..."